dallaszkorben/homeflix/Wiki/preparation.md

 ### Mount the media
-Mount your playem media folder to the /var/www/playem/MEDIA folder
+Mount your homeflix media folder to the /var/www/homeflix/MEDIA folder
 1. connect the device
 2. mount the device:
 ```sh